-The minimum size for sediment clean-out values is typically a 1-in. gate value.
-For larger main lines, a relationship of D/3, where D is the inner diameter of the main line, can be used to calculate the size of the required value.
+The minimum size for sediment clean-out valves is typically a 1-in. gate valve.
+For larger main lines, a relationship of D/3, where D is the inner diameter of the main line, can be used to calculate the size of the required valve.